12 Companies to Teach English Online to Chinese Students

 (Source: VIPKID)

 Most companies require teachers to have a bachelor’s degree in any field and to be native English speakers.
-A TEFL certificate is also preferred but not always required.
+A TEFL certificate is also preferred, but not always required.

 If you don’t have a bachelor’s degree or aren’t a native speaker, don’t worry.
 You may have to look a little harder for work, but there are companies that will hire you.